 The storage server fibre channel connection consists of up to four host fibre-channel loops and a redundant drive fibre-channel loop.
 The host fibre-channel loops provide the fibre path for host attachment.
 They can consist of fibre-channel cables, SFPs, host bus adapters, fibre-channel switches, and RAID controllers.
 The redundant drive fibre-channel loop provides the fibre path to the hard disk drives (HDDs).
-The redundant drive fibre-channel loop consists of fibre channel HDDs and optional storage expansion enclosures, fibre-channel cables, and SFPs.
+The redundant drive fibre-channel loop consists of fibre channel HDDs and optional storage expansion units, fibre-channel cables, and SFPs.

-Exception: The DS4100 single-controller storage server does not support drive loops or storage expansion enclosures.
+Exception: The DS4100 single-controller storage server does not support drive loops or expansion units.

 The DS4100 base storage server supports redundant disk-drive-loop configurations.
 Each RAID controller has three SFP ports.
 These SFP ports are labeled Host 1, Host 2, and Expansion.
-You can build a redundant drive loop by connecting one or more storage expansion enclosures to the redundant RAID controllers.
-Then, use dual fiber-optic cables to connect one storage expansion enclosure to another in a daisy-chain.
-For more information about adding storage expansion enclosures, see "Connecting storage expansion enclosures (base storage server only)" on page 57.
+You can build a redundant drive loop by connecting one or more expansion units to the redundant RAID controllers.
+Then, use dual fiber-optic cables to connect one expansion unit to another in a daisy-chain.
+For more information about adding expansion units, see "Connecting expansion units (base storage server only)" on page 57.